Skip to main content

 Graduate Students

 It is a privilege for me to work with BYU students on research projects.
 When students come into my lab, my main goals are that they 1) do high-quality research, 2) learn to think as a scientist, and 3) produce tangible outputs.
-Such tangible outputs might include conference presentations/posters, academic journal articles, The Church of Jesus Christ of Latter-day Saints) has invested in fantastic facilities for students.
-This provides an incredible environment to do research.
-I strongly encourage all students to participate in at least one research project during their undergraduate education.
-Few accomplishments, if any, will help you get into graduate school more than publishing and presenting research.
-Even if you don’t plan on a career in science, research teaches valuable skills.
-I am committed to doing everything I can to help students attain these goals, as long as they are willing to put in the work.
+Such tangible outputs might include conference presentations/posters, academic journal articles, etc.

 My research falls under the category of "dry lab biology," meaning that all work is done on computers.
-(However, I also collaborate with other researchers who run "wet" labs.)
+(However, I sometimes collaborate with other researchers who run "wet" labs.)
 This means that you will need to hone your computational/analytical skills to be successful.
-I require that students take BIO 165 before joining my lab.
-Other classes that are helpful include BIO 130, CS 142 & BIO 365.
-However, if you are still in the process of completing these courses, I'd be happy to talk to you.
+I typically require that students take BIO 165 and BIO 264 before joining my lab.
+Other helpful classes include BIO 130, CS 111, CS 240, & BIO 364.
+However, if you have not completed these courses, I'd be happy to talk to you.

 I hope to find students who are passionate about making a difference in the world and who will work hard to do so.
 I typically ask students to work for research credits (BIO 494R) during their first semester in the lab.
 Then, depending on the student's performance and the availability of funds, I may be able to hire the student as a paid research assistant.
 However, I can sometimes make exceptions to this, so feel free to discuss it with me.